 You can say you’ll cover the other 80% by adding co-founders, advisors, and new hires, but it’s not quite that easy.

-You’ll need to transition from an idea person to the driving force behind your company.
-To succeed, you need the discipline to constantly learn, tackle issues well beyond your comfort zone, think big, and lead.
+To achieve success, you’ll need to transition from an idea person to the driving force behind your company.
+You need the discipline to constantly learn, tackle issues beyond your comfort zone, think big, and lead.
 Start now by building new habits that will move you forward and break old habits that are getting in your way.

 In his book, Atomic Habits, James Clear starts with the premise that tiny changes make a big difference over time.
 His book spent over a year on the New York Times bestseller list, with over 5 million copies sold in 50 languages.